awsdocs/amazon-ecs-developer-guide/doc_source/task_execution_IAM_role.md

 **Note**
 The task execution role is supported by Amazon ECS container agent version 1\.16\.0 and later\.

-The `AmazonECSTaskExecutionRolePolicy` policy is shown below\.
+Amazon ECS provides the following managed `AmazonECSTaskExecutionRolePolicy` policy which contains the permissions the common use cases described above require\.

 ```
 {